foxlegend/dotfiles/README.txt

 # Author : David Pequegnot
 # Contact: david.pequegnot@gmail.com

-The repository contains my dotfiles and some othe configuration files.
+The repository contains my dotfiles and some other configuration files.